 My Cat Has No Energy After a Vaccination

-It’s natural for a cat to become listless and sleepy after their vaccines.
-If you have ever had a ‘flu shot and felt lousy afterward, you’ll know how it feels.
+It’s natural for a cat to become listless and sleepy after her vaccines.
+If you have ever had a flu shot and felt lousy afterward, you’ll know how it feels.

 A feline that has been vaccinated will likely want to be left alone to sleep.
-They may also run a high fever.
-Leave your cat alone in such an instance.
-They need to rest.
+She may also run a high fever.
+Leave your cat alone in such an instance as she needs to rest.

 Above all, you need to ensure that your cat is left alone.
-Tell any children in the home not to disturb your pet.
-They should be treated as though they have a minor cold.
+Tell any children in the home not to disturb her.
+She should be treated as if she has a minor cold.

-After 24 hours, your cat will likely be back to their old, playful selves.
-If not, give them an extra day before worrying.
-Remember, their immune systems have been given a jolt.
-That can be very tiring.
+After 24 hours, your cat will likely be back to her old, playful self.
+If not, give her an extra day.
+Remember, her immune system has been given a jolt, and that can be very tiring.

 My Cat is Not Eating After a Vaccination

 Any cat that has not eaten for 24 hours is a cause for concern.
-Cats have small bodies, and few fat reserves.
-Try not to panic, though.
+Cats have small bodies and few fat reserves.
 A loss of appetite is a common side effect of vaccination.

-Assess whether your cat isn’t eating or is just reluctant to walk to their bowl.
+Assess whether your cat isn’t eating or is just reluctant to walk to her bowl.
 If your cat has little energy or limping syndrome, that can feel like a long journey.

-Carry your cat’s food to them, and let them enjoy breakfast in bed.
-They may still refuse food, as they’re not hungry.
-This will at least give them an option, though.
+Carry your cat’s food to her and let her enjoy breakfast in bed.
+She may still refuse food as she’s not hungry.
+This will at least give her an option, though.